William Livingstone Watson

-William Livingstone Watson (Kinross, Scotland, 1835-Ayton, Perthshire, Scotland, May 1903) was a Scottish East India merchant and an astronomer.
+William Livingstone Watson (1835 – May 1903) was a Scottish East India merchant and an astronomer.

 Early life

+Watson was born in 1835 in Kinross, Scotland.
+He was educated at the University of Edinburgh and the University of Glasgow.
 Watson was originally intended for a career in the church but turned instead to the law and thence to business.
-He was educated at the University of Edinburgh and the University of Glasgow.

 Career

 Watson joined a Glasgow firm of East India merchants, James Finlay & Co., in 1855.
 He became a partner in this firm in 1865, and in 1876 moved to London, where he was their representative.
 He also participated in a number of other business activities, serving for many years as chairman of the London board of the Royal Insurance Company, and also on a number of other boards, including the Merchants’ Marine Insurance Company, the Agra Bank, the Indo-China Steam Navigation Company, the Assam Bengal Railway, and the Clan Line.

 Astronomy

 In 1888 Watson bought Ayton House in Perthshire, Scotland, and with it an observatory and one of the United Kingdom's largest telescopes, the 12-inch "great refractor" that has been exhibited at the Great Exhibition in 1851.
 He worked on this telescope with astronomers Ludwig Becker and Ralph Copeland.
 He was elected a fellow of the Royal Astronomical Society in 1892.